Invest in Electronic Sound

 All investors will get a digital copy of a new Electronic Sound Compendium – the best of the magazine from issues 1-20

-Get the digital edition and have your name on the special thank you list published in the Compendium
+Your name on the special thank you list published in the Compendium, along with the digital copy

 A ltd edition, luxury physical print copy of the Compendium.
 Exclusive to investors, and your name on the thank you page